 Employees who terminate employment with the company will be given their final paycheck [enter time required by state law].
-Should the employee be unable to personally retrieve their paycheck, it will be mailed to the address on file.
+Should an employee be unable to personally retrieve his or her paycheck, it will be mailed to the address on file.